Using mm-Waves for Secret Key Establishment: Introduction

-The paper is organized as follows: Section~\ref{Sec:model} presents our adversary model and background; Section~\ref{Sec:beam} {discusses the 5G cellular network} application; Section~\ref{Sec:platoon} {discusses} the vehicle platooning application and Section~\ref{Sec:concl} concludes the paper.
+The paper is organized as follows: Section~\ref{Sec:model} presents our adversary model and background; Section~\ref{Sec:beam} {discusses the WiFi network} application; Section~\ref{Sec:platoon} {discusses} the vehicle platooning application and Section~\ref{Sec:concl} concludes the paper.